Fury-Labs/furya/tests/e2e/README.md

     ```

     This will execute the specified command and print the response to standard output.
-    Example: `docker exec osmo-test-a-node-prune-nothing-snapshot furyad status` will print a node status of `osmo-test-a-node-prune-nothing-snapshot` container.
+    Example: `docker exec fury-test-a-node-prune-nothing-snapshot furyad status` will print a node status of `fury-test-a-node-prune-nothing-snapshot` container.

 2. Viewing docker container logs